sjuriff/travel-snap/README.md

 A Social Media platform where users can post their travel photos.
 Users can like, leave comments and create their own profile.
 Log in or create a user with email and password.

 Technologies:
-React-Native
-Firebase:
-  - Realtime database
-  - Storage
-  - Authentification
+- React-Native
+- Firebase (Realtime database, Storage, Authentication)
-Tailwind
+- Tailwind

 Features:
-User Authentification with Firebase
+- User Authentification with Firebase
-React Context
+- React Context
+- Take images or choose images from galleri with Expo (Expo ImagePicker)
+- Upload images to Firebase Storage
+- Get images from Firebase Storage
-Take images or choose images from galleri with Expo (Expo ImagePicker) See where Images has been taken with Expo (MapView) Set current location or get latitude and longitude from written location with Expo (Location)
+- Set current location or get latitude and longitude from written location with Expo (Location)
+- See where Images has been taken with Expo (MapView)

 TODO:
 A LOT!
 But i will not continue on this project.
 The firebase realtime database is no longer up and running.
 This was a school exam, and i knew the sensors would focus more